Godspower-Eze/deep-dive-on-lattice-based-cryptography/ntt.md

-From the diagram, we can see that we have two unknowns the hypotenuse which will be denoted as $r$ and the angle $\theta$.
+From the diagram, we can see that we have two unknowns, the hypotenuse which will be denoted as $r$ and the angle $\theta$.

 From pythagoras theorem, we know $r^2 = a^2 + b^2$.
 Therefore:$$r^2 = 2^2 + 3^2 = 4 + 9 = 13$$
 $$r = \sqrt{13}$$